LHT (LHT) Tops 1-Day Volume of $8.00

 Buying and Selling LHT

-It is usually not presently possible to buy alternative cryptocurrencies such as LHT directly using US dollars.
-Investors seeking to trade LHT should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+It is usually not currently possible to buy alternative cryptocurrencies such as LHT directly using U.S. dollars.
+Investors seeking to trade LHT should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy LHT using one of the exchanges listed above.

 Receive News & Updates for LHT Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for LHT and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.